TPei/berryclip/README.md

 Repository for experiments with Matt Hawkins' BerryClip http://www.raspberrypi-spy.co.uk/berryclip-6-led-add-on-board/berryclip-6-led-add-on-board-instructions/

-To install, first of all install github tools
+To install, first of all install github tools<br>
 	sudo apt-get install git

 Then enter the following